iicoom/Note/Linux/Vagrant/Vagrantfile.md

 - config.vm.box_url (string, array of strings) - The URL that the configured box can be found at.

+- config.vm.hostname (string) - The hostname the machine should have.
+Defaults to nil.
+If nil, Vagrant will not manage the hostname.
+If set to a string, the hostname will be set on boot.
+If set, Vagrant will update /etc/hosts on the guest with the configured hostname.
+要注意是sudo su切换到root用户才有 /etc/hosts

 ##Config namespace: config.ssh
 - config.ssh.host (string) - The hostname or IP to SSH into.
 By default this is empty, because the provider usually figures this out for you.